-Launched in October 2018, we now are up to 98 postings and counting!
+Launched in October 2018, we now are up to 105 postings and GROWING!
 The Nottelmann Blog is a single place that music educators can turn to when they want to explore ideas, teaching tips, and product information.
 We offer both exclusive and curated material from national and local experts.
 Fresh and updated regularly, discover articles, interviews, podcasts, informational videos, and more, searchable by category, title, topic, and contributor.
 Visit here often for brand new content!
 NOTE: the page order of our posts is NOT dependent on the most recent date, but is rotated often depending on the school-related season.

 Curated from Smartmusic’s the music educator blog – by Chris Clark – We all want our students to make All-State groups.
 Earning a place in these prestigious ensembles is a great experience for students.
 It’s something they can take pride in including on college applications, and a way to impress their peers.
 Not only does it benefit the student, but […]MORE

 Curated from the music educator blog, Smartmusic – by Suzanne Whitney – Great for Smartmusic users, and many ideas that can be applied otherwise.
 I love helping my students grow into smart, hard-working, and self-sufficient musicians.
 Part of this means torturing them with sight-reading exercises every time I see them.
 Trust me, they love me for it.
 Sarcasm aside, while […]MORE